Avalon Hotel: Structure and facilities

 The hotel has 101 rooms divided in six different categories; Penthouse suite (1), Suite (2), Deluxe (14+8), Superior (30), Business (40), and Moderate (6).
 Twenty-four of the rooms have miniature spas and three of the rooms have a miniature gym.

+Rooftop

+Avalon Hotel is known for its rooftop terrace with a bar and restaurant as well as open air pool on the 7th floor.
+The pool offers views of central Gothenburg.